Health Journaling with ChatGPT

 Beyond MVP: Custom & Preset Journeys

 My sponsers wanted to ship LifePattern to the app store for general users.
-To allow this, users will be to create preset journeys with provided milestones & task.
-A wizard form flow was also designed for custom journeys that GPT-4 creates by asking various questions.
+To allow this, users are able to create preset journeys with provided milestones & task.
+A wizard form flow was also designed for custom journeys that GPT-3 creates by asking various questions.

 Reflection